I. Jesus the Son of God and the Son of Man (3:21-38)

 * "He ate nothing during those days, and at the end of them he was hungry." -Jesus fasted.
 Spirits don't have the ability or need to stop eating.
 Only flesh can fast and so Jesus was fully man - fully God.

 * After twenty-four hours of not eating the hunger pains go away.
 After several days the physical senses' perception increases greatly.
 If caffeine is consumed in large quantities regularly before fasting, severe headaches will occur for several days and shakes may occur.
 After a week of fasting the body becomes weak, tired spells occur, and there may be some occasional minor headaches.
-After several weeks, when the body fat is used up, the gody begins to "consume" itself.
+After several weeks, when the body fat is used up, the body begins to "consume" itself.

 >6.
 What did the devil say to Jesus in verse 3?